Fitness to practise

 This would include being prepared to expose your face fully to patients, teachers and colleagues.

-- You should inform Medicine if you have any disability, sensory impairment or other condition whether or not that could affect your studies or pose a risk to patients or colleagues.
-This is so that we can meet our obligation to provide you with appropriate information about support services and also in order that (where necessary) an assessment of fitness to practise can be undertaken.
+- You should inform the Faculty of Medicine if you have any disability, sensory impairment or other condition whether or not that could affect your studies or pose a risk to patients or colleagues.
+This is so that we can meet our obligation to provide you with appropriate information and support services and also in order that (where necessary) an assessment of fitness to practice can be undertaken.